 Read pesticide labels for specific storage instructions.
-North Carolina pesticide storage regulations require that pesticides be stored in a place away from children and pets.
+Check your state's pesticide storage regulations.
 A secure wood or metal cabinet or closet will serve the purpose.

 Always store pesticides in their original containers, never in unmarked containers or containers that have held food or drink.
 Place dry products above liquid products (Figure B–14).
 Check pesticide containers often for leaks or breaks.
 If a container is damaged, replace it with another container that held exactly the same pesticide or with a new container.
 If a new container is used, transfer the labeling from the old one.

 Store pesticides away from combustible materials, such as gasoline or oily rags.
 Do not weld or burn near the storage area.
 To prolong the effectiveness of a pesticide, store in dry, cool (but above freezing) conditions, out of direct sunlight, with the container properly closed.
 Extreme heat can reduce the effectiveness of pesticides.

 Some pest populations have become resistant to and are no longer killed by certain pesticides.
 Pesticide resistance develops from overuse of pesticides or continued use of the same or closely related pesticides.
 Such use results in killing the susceptible pests, leaving only the resistant ones to mate—resulting in a resistant population.
 When target pests develop resistance, formerly effective pesticides no longer work and pests become much more difficult to manage.

 In the home garden, most pesticide failures are the result of not following labeling instructions, using the wrong chemical for the pest, spraying at the wrong time, or applying an inadequate amount.
 If the pesticide has not worked satisfactorily, ask these questions:

 - Has the correct pesticide been used?
 Is the pesticide out of date?
 Was it stored correctly?
 Check the label.